Bernard Evans (architect): Councillor and Lord Mayor of the City of Melbourne

 He served for over 20 years as the Melbourne city councillor for Gipps ward, from 1949–73.
 During this period he served two terms as Lord Mayor, 1959–60, and 60–61.
 With his expertise in planning and architecture, he was chairman of the building and town planning committee for many years (1956–58, 1964, 1966–70), as well the town hall and properties committee (1957–58) and the finance committee (1961).
 Citing European examples, he argued for taller buildings and more people living in the city, greater open space, and new buildings set back from the street to save the city from becoming `a dull, dusty jungle’.
 He was part of the campaign for the creation of a public square in the central city, and was an advocate in the early 60s for the site that was eventually chosen in 1966, which became the City Square.
 He was frequently in the news with opinions on a range of matters, such as Council's role in providing housing, the problems of traffic and parking, putting trams underground, use of the Olympic Pool, an underground train (eventually built as the City Loop), and advocating a lower Yarra crossing (eventually built as the West Gate Bridge).

 Evans's reputation suffered in 1970 when his public role and private interests were alleged to have been in conflict.
 It was claimed that companies he controlled had benefited through the purchase of properties near the West Gate Bridge project and along the proposed underground rail loop, and through the sale of buildings to the Royal Melbourne Institute of Technology (which dated back to the 1950s when Evans had been a councillor), claims which he strenuously denied.
 In 1971 he resigned from his firm—by then Bernard Evans, Murphy, Berg & Hocking Pty Ltd—and in 1973 from the city council.

 Retirement

 In retirement he continued involvement in activities such as chairing the Royal Commonwealth Society of Australia, as well as courting controversy.
 In 1973 he provoked the resignation of businessman and Melbourne City Councillor David Wang from the Society by his racist remarks.
 In retirement in his home, Warrawee, at Toorak, he indulged his enthusiasm for painting, and continued to manage his investments.
 Survived by his wife and their two daughters and son, he died on 19 February 1981 at home.

 Honours and awards

-There is a plaque at St Matthews Church, 520 Kiewa Street, Albury commemorating Evans and his formation of the 2/23rd Battalion.
+There is a plaque at St Matthew's Church, 520 Kiewa Street, Albury commemorating Evans and his formation of the 2/23rd Battalion.